twilight-project/testnets/open-testnet-1/dockerize/readme.md

 # Twilight Testnet 🧪 ⚙️

-This repo contains docker files to run the Twilight ecosystem.
+This repo contains docker files to run the Twilight.

 ## ✨ Features